 Coleman Rugged Battery Powered Lantern: This sturdy Coleman has a runtime of up to 28 hours on the low setting and 18 hours on the high setting but does require D cell batteries.
 Personally, I have both a battery operated and propane lantern.
 Of course by now you know that I like redundancy with my preps.

 FordEx Group 300lm Mini Cree LED Flashlight: This is a flashlight fav.
 It is amazing in that it throws a strong beam that can also be adjusted by pulling out the head to create a smaller, more focused light.
 Because it requires just a single AA battery, it is lightweight and feels comfortable to use in spite of its small size.
 It even has a clip so you can clip it to a belt or inside a pocket.
-At the time of this writing, it is under $4 including free or almost free shipping.

 Coleman One-Mantle Compact Propane Lantern: Easy to use and portable.
 This Coleman compact lantern lights with matches and is pressure-regulated for consistent light, regardless of weather.
 The porcelain ventilators will prevent rusting and help this lantern last you a long time.